telerik/xaml-docs/knowledge-base/kb-tabcontrol-validation-lost-on-switch-tabs.md

 ---
 title: Data Validation Lost on Switch Tabs
-description: Validation Gone When Change Tabs in RadTabControl and LayoutControl
+description: Validation Gone When Changing Tabs in RadTabControl and LayoutControl
 page_title: Red Validation Borders Missing When Changing the Selected Tab of RadTabControl or LayoutControlTabGroup.
 type: troubleshooting
 slug: tabcontrol-validation-lost-on-switch-tabs